 CytoSorbents’ blood purification technologies are based on advanced, biocompatible, highly porous polymer beads that can actively remove toxic substances from blood and other bodily fluids by pore capture and surface adsorption.
 Each polymer bead, approximately the size of a grain of salt, contains millions of pores and channels that can be modified to remove substances as small as drugs, to substances as large as antibodies from blood.
 These beads are synthesized at CytoSorbents’ ISO 13485 certified manufacturing facility in New Jersey.
-The Company has numerous products under development based upon this unique blood purification technology, protected by 32 issued U.S. patents and multiple applications pending, including CytoSorb-XL, HemoDefend™, ContrastSorb, DrugSorb, and others.
+A companion product for the animal health market that uses similar technology to CytoSorb®, called VetResQ® , is now commercially available in the United States.
+In addition, HemoDefend™, a packed red cell transfusion filter designed to improve the safety and quality of transfused blood, is nearing human pivotal studies in the U.S. in the first half of 2019 that are intended to support U.S. FDA approval.
+The Company has numerous other products under development based upon this unique blood purification technology, protected by 17 issued U.S. patents and multiple applications pending, including CytoSorb-XL, ContrastSorb, DrugSorb, and others.

-CytoSorb® is approved for sale in all 28 countries of the European Union (E.U.) as an extracorporeal cytokine adsorber, designed to control deadly systemic inflammation by reducing excessive cytokines, bacterial toxins, and many other factors from blood that “fuel the fire” of inflammation.
+CytoSorb® is approved for sale in the European Union (E.U.) as an extracorporeal cytokine adsorber, designed to control deadly systemic inflammation by reducing excessive cytokines, bacterial toxins, and many other factors from blood that “fuel the fire” of inflammation.
 Left unchecked, this uncontrolled inflammation can lead to organ injury, organ failure, and in many cases, death of the patient.
 The blood purification cartridge can be used with most kinds of extracorporeal blood pumps including standard hemodialysis machines, continuous renal replacement (CRRT) machines, heart-lung machines, and extracorporeal membrane oxygenation (ECMO) machines, in any situation where cytokines are elevated.
 This includes a diverse range of conditions where excessive cytokines and other inflammatory toxins are driving a potentially dangerous inflammatory response.
 These include acute critical illnesses such as sepsis and infection, burn injury, trauma, acute respiratory distress syndrome, severe acute pancreatitis, liver failure, influenza, cytokine release syndrome in CAR T-cell immunotherapy, and complications of cardiac surgery, as well as in other more chronic diseases such as cancer, cancer cachexia, autoimmune diseases, and others.
+Recently, the usage label was expanded to now include the on-label reduction of bilirubin in liver disease, and myoglobin in severe trauma.
 CytoSorb® is also being used intra-operatively during open heart surgery in a bypass circuit in a heart-lung machine to pre-emptively reduce inflammatory mediators such as cytokines, activated complement, and plasma free hemoglobin that are generated during the surgery and can lead to post-operative inflammation and organ failure.
-CytoSorb® has been used in more than 23,000 human treatments to date and have been credited with saving many lives.
+CytoSorb® has been used in more than 46,000 human treatments to date and have been credited with saving many lives.

 With registration, CytoSorb® can also be sold outside of the E.U. in countries that accept European medical device approval.
 CytoSorb® is being sold directly in Germany, Austria, Switzerland, Belgium and Luxembourg, and marketed through distributors in the United Kingdom, Italy, Spain, Portugal, the Netherlands, the Middle East (including Saudi Arabia, the United Arab Emirates, Kuwait, Qatar, Bahrain, Oman, Yemen, Iraq, Iran, and Jordan), Israel, Turkey, Russia, Australia, New Zealand, Vietnam, and many other countries.

-There are more than 58 investigator-initiated studies in various stages of process in Europe and Asia using CytoSorb® in a wide variety of applications, with approximately half either starting, enrolling patients, or completed.
+There are more than 60 investigator-initiated studies in various stages of process in Europe and Asia using CytoSorb® in a wide variety of applications.
 In addition, the International CytoSorb® Registry has been established to collect and analyze treatment data from all over the world, and is being independently managed by the Center of Clinical Studies at the University of Jena, Germany.

 The company has successfully completed its 46-patient randomized, controlled, U.S. based REFRESH (REduction of FREe Hemoglobin) I cardiac surgery safety and feasibility trial, using CytoSorb® intra-operatively during elective, non-emergent complex cardiac surgery.
-The study supported the safety and ability of the device to Pending discussions with the FDA, the company plans to begin a pivotal REFRESH 2 trial later in 2017, intended to achieve registration and approval of CytoSorb® in the U.S. for the application of cardiac surgery.
+The study supported the safety and ability of the device to reduce plasma free hemoglobin and activated complement, particularly in high risk surgeries such as valve replacement surgery.
+The company is now conducting its pivotal REFRESH 2-AKI trial, intended to support registration and approval of CytoSorb® in the U.S. for the initial indication of reducing acute kidney injury following cardiac surgery.

-HemoDefend™ is a development-stage blood purification technology platform for the blood transfusion industry intended to reduce transfusion reactions and safeguard the quality and safety of blood products.
-The HemoDefend technology utilizes the Company’s polymer bead technology to remove many substances, such as antibodies, free hemoglobin, potassium, cytokines, and inflammatory mediators that can cause potentially serious and sometimes fatal transfusion reactions.
+HemoDefend™ is a blood purification technology platform for the blood transfusion industry intended to reduce transfusion reactions and safeguard the quality and safety of blood products.
+The HemoDefend technology utilizes the Company’s polymer bead technology to remove many substances, such as antibodies, free hemoglobin, potassium, cytokines, bioactive lipids, and inflammatory mediators that can cause potentially serious and sometimes fatal transfusion reactions.
+HemoDefend-RBC, designed to purify packed red blood cells, is nearing a human pivotal trial designed to support U.S. FDA approval, and is expected to begin in the first half of 2019.

 The Future of Blood Purification is Now

-CytoSorb® and HemoDefend™ are just two of a number of different sorbents the Company has designed for various medical applications, including improved dialysis, the potential treatment of inflammatory and autoimmune disorders, rhabdomyolysis in trauma, removal of chemotherapy drugs during treatment of cancer with high dose regional chemotherapy, removal of IV contrast, treatment of drug intoxication, and others.
+CytoSorb,® VetResQ,® and HemoDefend™ are just three of a number of different sorbents the Company has designed for various medical applications, including improved dialysis, the potential treatment of inflammatory and autoimmune disorders, rhabdomyolysis in trauma, removal of chemotherapy drugs during treatment of cancer with high dose regional chemotherapy, removal of IV contrast, treatment of drug intoxication, and others.
 Additional information is available in the Investor Relations section.

-CytoSorbents and its technology has garnered more than $19 million in support from the U.S. government.
+CytoSorbents and its technology has garnered more than $25 million in support from the U.S. government.
 DARPA, or the Defense Advanced Research Projects Agency, as part of its “Dialysis-Like Therapeutics” program to treat sepsis, awarded CytoSorbents a $3.8 million five year contract to develop cytokine and toxin binders for the program.
-CytoSorbents collaborates with groups such as Battelle Laboratories, Harvard’s Wyss Institute, NxStage Medical (NASDAQ: NXTM), Massachusetts Institute of Technology, and others in this program.
+CytoSorbents collaborated with groups such as Battelle Laboratories, Harvard’s Wyss Institute, NxStage Medical (NASDAQ: NXTM), Massachusetts Institute of Technology, and others in this program.
 CytoSorbents was also awarded $1.65 million by the U.S. Army in a Phase I, Phase II and Phase II Enhancement SBIR contract to develop its blood purification technologies to treat burn injury and trauma.
 The Joint Program Executive Office for Chemical and Biologic Defense (JPEO-CBD) awarded CytoSorbents $1.15 million in SBIR Phase I and II contracts to develop countermeasures for fungal mycotoxin exposure.
 The U.S. Army Medical Research and Materiel Command (USAMRMC) awarded CytoSorbents a $150K Phase I SBIR grant to develop novel potassium binding sorbents to treat severe hyperkalemia.
-Also, CytoSorbents has also been awarded $1.7 million in Phase I and II SBIR contracts from the National Heart, Lung and Blood Institute (NHLBI), a division of the National Institutes of Health (NIH) and US Special Operations Command (USSOCOM) to further develop its HemoDefend™ technology for blood transfusions.
+Also, CytoSorbents has also been awarded approximately $5.0 million in Phase I, II, and IIb bridge funding from the National Heart, Lung and Blood Institute (NHLBI), a division of the National Institutes of Health (NIH) and US Special Operations Command (USSOCOM) to further develop its HemoDefend™ technology for blood transfusions.
 The U.S. Army Medical Research Acquisition Activity (USAMRAA) also awarded a $1.15 million Phase I and II STTR contract to CytoSorbents to develop universal plasma.

 CytoSorbents operates through its wholly-owned subsidiary, CytoSorbents Medical Inc. (fka CytoSorbents Inc.), and conducts its European business through its wholly-owned subsidiary, CytoSorbents Europe GmbH.
 CytoSorbents Corporation converted from a Nevada Corporation to a Delaware Corporation in December 2014.